net-tools/google-api/README.md

 ## Handling errors

-If the error comes from the Google API, a Google_Exception or Google_Service_Exception will be thrown.
+If the error comes from the Google API, a \Google\Exception or \Google\Service\Exception will be thrown.

 You have to intercept the exception with a try/catch block.
-The `message` property of the Exception object contains the error as a Json string.
+The `message` property of the \Google\Exception object contains the error as a Json string.
 For example, here is the exception message for a request with no valid credentials :

 ```json